IgorMundstein/WinMemoryCleaner/README.md

 3. Launch the application.
 If successful, the new language and changes will be visible
 4. Either submit a pull request or upload the file to the [translation discussion](https://github.com/IgorMundstein/WinMemoryCleaner/discussions/14)

-💡 If you are .NET developer
+💡 If you are a .NET developer

 1. You can add the new file to the Resources\Localization folder
 2. Change the file build action property to Embedded Resource